-NordVPN is a great service, often mentioned in our best VPN pieces and it’s our winner for Greece.
+NordVPN is a great service, often mentioned in our VPN articles and it’s our winner for Greece.
 It has excellent security and the option to use double-hop servers is the cherry on the cake.
-You can rest assured in the knowledge that your connection is safe and for there’s a killswitch for even more protection.
+You can rest assured in the knowledge that your connection is safe and for there’s a kill switch for even more protection.
 Your privacy is also honored with a no-logs policy.

-It has thousands of servers, spread across more than 60 countries.
-That includes five in Greece, in case you want content from there.
-Speeds are good, too, but it can get slow when connecting to far away servers.
+It has thousands of servers, spread across 60 countries.
+That includes 10 in Greece, in case you want content from there.
+Speeds are good, too, but it can get slow when connecting to faraway servers.

 You can stream as much as you like as there are no bandwidth caps and it’s great at getting into streaming services.
+If you want to torrent, you should know that it’s the winner in our best VPN for torrenting comparison.
 Read our NordVPN review for more details.

 Other Reasons We Like NordVPN

 You can use NordVPN on Windows, macOS, Android and iOS, and setting it up is easy.
 The clients are user-friendly.
-You can connect it on six devices simultaneously, which helped it take second on our list of the best VPN for multiple devices.
+You can connect it on six devices simultaneously, too.

 NordVPN offers great value for your money.
 While its monthly price is affordable, you would be better off signing up for a longer period.
 There’s a 30-day refund so you can try it first, too, in case you’re hesitant about committing.

-Our second choice is ExpressVPN, which is another favorite at Cloudwards.net and comparable to NordVPN, as you can read in our ExpressVPN vs NordVPN article.
+Our second choice is ExpressVPN, which is considered to be one of the best VPN providers at Cloudwards.net and comparable to NordVPN, as you can read in our ExpressVPN vs NordVPN article.

-Security is great, with different levels of encryption to choose from and a killswitch.
+The security is great, with different levels of encryption to choose from and a kill switch.
 Plus, it doesn’t keep a log of your online activity.

 Other Reasons We Like ExpressVPN

 You can install ExpressVPN’s easy-to-use clients on Windows, macOS, Android and iOS.
 It’s a good choice if you’re a newbie as it does almost everything for you.
 All you have to do is select the right server and make sure you are connected.
-It allows three devices to be connected at the same time, which is less than some providers, but should be enough for most people.
+It allows five devices to be connected at the same time, which should be enough for most people.

-Customer service is available through live chat and email.
-The response time is fast, even if slower than its rivals, and the staff is friendly and knowledgeable.
+Customer service is available through live chat and email, 24/7.
+The live chat gives the fastest response, but email support if best for more complicated issues.
+Either way, though, the staff is friendly and knowledgeable.